goblimey/ntripcaster/README.md

 that answers to it.
 You can rent a Virtual Private Server (VPS) rather than running your own machine.
+You may be able to find a VPS supplier that can also handle your domain registration.

-Amazon Web Services is one of the best-known suppliers, but they can be expensive.
+Amazon Web Services is one of the best-known VPS suppliers, but they can be expensive.
 [Digital Ocean](https://www.digitalocean.com/)
 offer a VPS called a droplet that you can rent for $5 per month.
 In the UK,
-[Mythic Beasts]https://www.mythic-beasts.com/servers/virtual) offer a configurable VPS.
+[Mythic Beasts](https://www.mythic-beasts.com/servers/virtual) offer a configurable VPS, so you can choose how much processor power it has.

 The more powerful your VPS,
 the more you pay,